turingarena/commonbox/README.md

 The input may be kept in a buffer which is not necessarily flushed when the method returns.

-A sandbox MUST support at least a single call to `commonbox_write_file_at` at the beginning, before reading any output.
+A sandbox should support at least a single call to `commonbox_write_file_at` at the beginning, before reading any output.
-If a sandbox supports a method with a given generality, then it SHOULD support also methods with lower generality.
+If a sandbox supports a method with a given generality, then it should support also methods with lower generality.

 ### Reading the output